Alan Bernstein: Career

-Following his PhD, Bernstein undertook postdoctoral research with Dr G Steven Martin in London at the Imperial Cancer Research Fund, where he began working on retroviruses and their oncogenes.
+Bernstein undertook postdoctoral research with G Steven Martin in London at the Imperial Cancer Research Fund, where he began working on retroviruses and their oncogenes.

 Bernstein returned to Canada in 1974 to join the faculty of the Ontario Cancer Institute.
 In 1985, he joined the new Samuel Lunenfeld Research Institute at Mount Sinai Hospital as Head of the Division of Molecular and Developmental Biology, and then served as its director of research from 1994 to 2000.

 In 2000, Bernstein became the inaugural president of the Canadian Institutes of Health Research (CIHR), where he oversaw the transformation of health research in Canada and championed women, early career scientists, and the importance of interdisciplinary team research.

 In 2007, he became the first executive director of the Global HIV Vaccine Enterprise, an alliance of independent organizations around the world dedicated to accelerating the development of a preventive HIV vaccine.
-As executive director, Bernstein oversaw the enterprise and led the development of the 2010 Scientific Strategic Plan for HIV vaccine development.
+Bernstein oversaw the enterprise and led the development of the 2010 Scientific Strategic Plan for HIV vaccine development.

-In 2012, Bernstein joined CIFAR as president and CEO, where he was responsible for developing and leading the Institute's overall strategic direction.
+In 2012, Bernstein joined CIFAR as president and CEO.
 Under his presidency, the organization launched two Global Calls for Ideas and the CIFAR Azrieli Global Scholars program for early career investigators, as well as expanding the delivery of knowledge mobilization and public engagement activities, and moving in to offices in the MaRS Discovery District.
-It was during his leadership that the Government of Canada asked CIFAR to develop and lead the Pan-Canadian Artificial Intelligence Strategy.
+During his leadership, the Government of Canada asked CIFAR to develop and lead the Pan-Canadian Artificial Intelligence Strategy.
 Upon his departure from CIFAR, a $1 million scholarship fund was created by donors in his name for select CIFAR Azrieli Global Scholars who become CIFAR Fellows.

-In 2023, Bernstein was appointed Professor and Director of Global Health at the University of Oxford where he oversees a new interdisciplinary, cross-University initiative in all aspects of global health.
+In 2023, Bernstein was appointed Professor and Director of Global Health at the University of Oxford.

-Bernstein continues to be an active member of many advisory and review boards in Canada, the U.S., U.K., Italy, and Australia, including the Bill & Melinda Gates Foundation, the McGill University Health Centre and the Cumming School of Medicine, Calgary.
-He also served as co-chair of the Scientific Advisory Committee for Stand Up to Cancer Canada with Phillip A. Sharp.
+Bernstein is a member of many advisory and review boards including the Bill & Melinda Gates Foundation, the McGill University Health Centre and the Cumming School of Medicine, Calgary.

-Bernstein is a vocal advocate for interdisciplinary research, early-career investigators, and intellectual freedom.
-In his public remarks, he often emphasizes the importance of early-career researchers and diversity in science.
+Bernstein is an advocate for interdisciplinary research, early-career investigators, and intellectual freedom.
+In his public remarks, he has emphasized the importance of early-career researchers and diversity in science.